sedouard/resume/readme.md

 ## Introduction

 If you're a developer geek like I am, you'll want to check this out.
-This repository builds my resume using continuous integration deployment using git.
+This repository builds my resume using continuous integration integration.
 Seriously!
 You can find the live resume **[here](http://sedouard-resume.azurewebsites.net)**.

 What other way can you show you know the agile development lifecycle by expressing it through your resume itself.
 It's just a few easy steps.